Table of Contents

 In our article concerning human genetics, you can read everything regarding pedigree analysis, important diseases as well as many interpretation examples.

-The „father of genetics“ Gregor Mendel (1822 – 1884), an Augustine monk, performed cross-breeding experiments with peas and beans from his monastery’s garden and deduced from them the laws of inheritance named after him.
-In 1865, he presented them in Bruenn for the first time where his discoveries were initially disregarded by experts.
+The “father of genetics“ Gregor Mendel (1822 – 1884), an Augustine monk, performed cross-breeding experiments with peas and beans from his monastery’s garden and deduced from them the laws of inheritance that are named after him.
+In 1865, he presented them for the first time in Bruenn, where his discoveries were initially disregarded by experts.
 Later, Sutton and Boveri postulated the chromosome theory which built on Mendel’s discoveries.

 Mendel assumed hereditary factors, which can be passed on by the parental generation to the filial generation.
-His derived laws describe the inheritance of uncoupled autosomal genes according to statistical laws.
+His derived laws that described the inheritance of uncoupled autosomal genes based on statistical laws.

 First Mendel’s law: The principle of uniformity